stevedemirev/StrategyTester/README.md

 ### Purpose:
 The purpose of this program is to view the rate of return from specific strategies.
-The strategies tested in this program are a Lump-sum investment of $100,000 (Buy and Hold), a Dollar-Cost-Averaging investment strategy, and a custom strategy which you can implement to view the rate of return on.
+The strategies tested in this program are a Lump-sum investment of $100,000 (Buy and Hold), a Dollar-Cost-Averaging investment strategy of $100,000 spread evenly between the numbers of days tested, and a custom strategy which you can implement to view the rate of return using $100,000.

 ### How To Use: